States Ban The Bag: States on the Verge of Plastic Bag Bans

 It is very likely Massachusetts, Rhode Island and Washington will have single-use plastic bag bans in the near future.
 Each of these states has been working diligently to implement bag bans for a number of years and with each attempt, the details are worked out and the ban is more aligned with the unique needs of each state.

 We will continue to report on the developments in these three states, as well as the bag ban movement as a whole.
-Learn more green news and stay in the know when we offer Eco Specials when you sign up for our newsletter!Tagged
+Learn more green news and stay in the know when we offer Eco Specials when you subscribe to our newsletter!Tagged